r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 == Changelog ==

-= 1.0.73 [Sep 29, 2021] =
+= 1.0.74 [Oct 13, 2021] =
-* Improved: NGINX configuration related notice can be dismissed in the [Sitemap settings page](https://rankmath.com/kb/configure-sitemaps/?utm_source=Plugin&utm_campaign=WP#general)
+* Improved: The table check on the [System Status page](https://rankmath.com/kb/rank-math-status-and-tools/#system-status) will now show the table size
+* Improved: Updated the recommended PHP version to 7.4 in [Setup Wizard](https://rankmath.com/kb/how-to-setup/).
+Though, we suggest upgrading to PHP 8
+* Fixed: [Capitalize Titles](https://rankmath.com/kb/titles-and-meta/#capitalize-titles) option was not showing the title capitalized in [SERP Preview](https://rankmath.com/kb/general-tab/#the-preview-section) in the admin area
+* Fixed: Fatal error on some sites when [Schema shortcode](https://rankmath.com/kb/rich-snippets/#shortcode) was used in the [Beaver Builder](https://rankmath.com/compatibility/beaver-builder/)
-* Fixed: Paginated WooCommerce Product category page with UTF8 slugs were showing 404 error when [Remove category base](https://rankmath.com/kb/general-settings/#remove-category-base) option was enabled
+* Fixed: Divi Builder was showing the [Schema tab](https://rankmath.com/kb/schema-generator/) even when the Schema module was not enabled
-* Fixed: The `primaryImageofPage` Schema entity was incorrectly added on the Collection Page
+* Fixed: Sitemap was not showing the images data added using the Gravity View gallery Shortcode
-* Fixed: Compatibility issue with [Redux Framework](https://wordpress.org/plugins/redux-framework/) plugin
-* Fixed: [Admin menu bar](https://rankmath.com/kb/quick-actions/#homepage-seo) was showing incorrect options for static Home & Blog page
+* Fixed: Robots meta data was getting removed from the embed pages

 Full changelog can be found here - **[Rank Math SEO changelog](https://rankmath.com/changelog/?utm_source=Plugin&utm_medium=Changelog&utm_campaign=WP)**